clitetailor/react-epic/docs/RxJSExecutionContext.md

 }
 ```

-So that first is being called, second can not be called again until first release the resources.
+So that when the `first` is being called, the `second` can not be called again (recursive call for example) until the `first` release the resources.
 You know this might never happen in JS but this might happen in RxJS.
-For example, when you switch to a new tab, the context is now that tab.
+For example, when you switch to a new tab, the context is now on that tab.
 But when open the modal, you want that every events on the tab need to be locked until the modal is close.
 How do you stimulate that?

 The solution is to use `skipWhile` or `takeWhile` because it works the same way with `if`: